kyegomez/tree-of-thoughts/README.md

 "Three experts with exceptional logical thinking skills are collaboratively answering a question using the tree of thoughts method.
 Each expert will share their thought process in detail, taking into account the previous thoughts of others and admitting any errors.
 They will iteratively refine and expand upon each other's ideas, giving credit where it's due.
 The process continues until a conclusive answer is found.
 Organize the entire response in a markdown table format.
 The task is:
 ```

+## Todo
+- [ ] Finish implementing the depth or max_loops feature in the dfs class
+- [ ] Finish the new BFS search algorithm
+- [ ] Implement montecarlo search algorithm
+- [ ] Make a function that can intake json and make a tree out of it visually to visualize the tree of thoughts!

 # Acknowledgements